KellSkog/How-I-Learned-to-Stop-Worrying-and-Love-ML/HowToThinkAboutMachineLearningAlgorithms/README.md

 - Freely available :-)<br>
 Any big dataset is a learning opportunity - it can be seized via Sentiment Analysis.

-e.g. tweets can be grouped on Polarity, as being positive, negative or neutral, so polarity is a possible feature of the dataset.
+e.g. tweets can be grouped on Polarity, as being positive, negative, so polarity is a possible feature of the dataset.

 > Problem statement

-Classify a tweet (problem instance) with a label of Positive, Negative or Neutral.
+Classify a tweet (problem instance) with a label of Positive, Negative or.

 > Features